 How does everything relate to each other?

-From communications, consumer signals, and other changes in the environment, linking what’s happening and making sense of it is an important step the foresight team can help with.
+From communications, consumer signals, and other environmental changes, linking what’s happening and making sense of it is an important step the foresight team can help with.

 For example, Joanna said she predicts that the pandemic will probably not fully recover for another two years – around 2024.